roblarsen/-100k-club/notes.md

 - 2002.
 Geppi paid $40k for the MC #1 Pay Copy + a copy of MPFW in the 80s.
 I happened to notice awhile back that this happened far enough into the internet era that there's still live links.
 Here's a fun blast from the past... http://articles.baltimoresun.com/2002-01...ppi-human-torch
 - -The Diamond Run 9.4 got upgraded to a 9.6.
 - zombie action 1 5.5
+- Hello, I don't see on your list the Action Comics #1- Court Copy, cgc 6.5 Mod(P), which sold on Heritage at 140K.
+The highest restored comic book sale in history and it carry's a historical significance and provenance.